nburbank-givedirectly/xfer-followup/writeup/writeup.md

 ####  Additional notes
 - In the `What Did The Recipient Spend On` question, recipients can indicate 0, 1, or multiple categories from a pre-selected list of expense categories that they spent some or all of their transfer on.
 There are multiple variations of this question that this analysis aggregates over.
 The most common variant has 48 distinct options; a recently expanded variant contains 64 distinct options.
 However, in practice, only 16 options are commonly selected by recipients.
-- The average response to a followup survey containing a non-null response included  {mean_number_of_categories} selected categories.
-However, there is substantial variation by gender within this count with {mean_number_of_categories_female}  average responses for female recipients and {mean_number_of_categories_male} average responses for male recipients.
+- On average, respondents selected {mean_number_of_categories} categories in response to "`What Did The Recipient Spend On` " question.
+However, there is significant variation in this count across demographic subgroups.
+Female recipients selected an average of {mean_number_of_categories_female} categories, which is {mean_number_of_categories_gender_diff} more categories than the average male recipient who selected {mean_number_of_categories_male} categories.
+Moreover, older recipients, regardless of gender, selected more categories compared to younger recipients on average.
+These two trends make it challenging to distinguish differences in spending patterns among demographic subgroups from differences in the inclination to provide a more or less detailed breakdown of primary expense categories.
+See the appendix for more on these differences.
 - For many aggregations, we can choose to weight aggregations by recipient, including only one (the most recent) response per recipient, or by response, giving higher weight to recipients with multiple transfers.
 In this document, aggregations are weighted by response, unless specified otherwise.
 For most of the questions I've analyzed the choice of weighting method does not substantially affect the results.
 - Ineligible, discarded, written off, refused recipients are filtered out of this dataset.